zhuxiaoyu123/DMSP-database/README.md

 | DMS to CH4 | mtsH | prokaryotic | custom database |

-Genes assigned with KEGG Orthology (KO) categories (05.kegg_KO_list) are annotated by the online KEGG server [BlastKOALA](https://www.kegg.jp/blastkoala/) or the local tool [kofam_scan](https://github.com/takaram/kofam_scan).For these genes, we also provide reference protein sequences, which can be used for rapid homology searches in your own datasets. <br>
+Genes assigned with KEGG Orthology (KO) categories (05.kegg_KO_list) are annotated by the online KEGG server [BlastKOALA](https://www.kegg.jp/blastkoala/) or the local tool [kofam_scan](https://github.com/takaram/kofam_scan).
+For these genes, we also provide reference protein sequences, which can be used for rapid homology searches in your own datasets. <br>
  > ⚠️ **Note:** BlastKOALA has a better performance on fragemented proteins, which are commonly found in metatranscriptomes.